 My research addresses the ways in which international actors engage in weak and conflicted states.
 Weak states and states suffering civil conflict present serious challenges not only for the populations living within their borders, but also for international security and peace, since they can produce transnational threats.
 My work suggests that mechanisms not requiring forceful intervention may often be available to—and may sometimes be effectively employed by—international actors in these contexts.

 My first project shows that, contrary to common wisdom, post-conflict elections with rebel party participation can provide an external enforcement mechanism for peace processes that does not require the threat or use of force.
 Monitoring backed by non-military conditional incentives—especially foreign aid—can thus help stabilize peace.
-My first book, Electing Peace: From Civil Conflict to Political Participation, published by Cambridge University Press, is on this topic.
+My first book, Electing Peace: From Civil Conflict to Political Participation, published by Cambridge University Press in 2017, is on this topic.
 It is based on my dissertation research at Stanford University, which won the 2013 Helen Dwight Reid award from the American Political Science Association for the best dissertation successfully defended in the past two years in international relations, law, and politics.
 A set of related papers is also listed in Research.

 My second project shows that, even during active conflict, combatants and interveners use a broad mix of armed and unarmed mechanisms, producing varying levels of popular support.
 Finally, my third project contributes a new understanding of how international actors engage in policing and judicial sectors at the invitation of weak states—and identifies constraints on their effectiveness in these contexts.
 The pieces of these projects, published and in the pipeline, are described in Research.